NicolaeJinga/Dodge-v2/README.md

 ## Project Description

 The goal is to collect points (stationary and moving) all while avoiding enemies (stationary, reflecting and chasing) in order to achieve a high score.
+Everytime the player collects a prize (teal or yellow orb), an enemy will spawn.
+There is also an enemy displayed as a crosshair, which follows the player around and kills him if stays for too long without moving.

 ![](dodge.gif)